Moshe Sherer: Biography

 Matzav.com headlined "10 years in the making" for the 2009-published biography titled Rabbi Sherer: The Paramount Torah Spokesman of Our Era by Yonoson Rosenblum.
 The review by Yeshiva World includes Sherer saying that his 1938 encounter with Elchonon Wasserman was "a turning point in my life."

 Personal life and death

 His brother Harry was a prominent Reform rabbi who converted Sammy Davis Jr. to Judaism.
 Their mother's name was Basya.

 Sherer died of leukemia on Sunday afternoon, May 17, 1998.
-He was survived by his wife, two married daughters, son Rabbi Shimshon Sherer, Daughter Elky Goldschmidt "and many grandchildren and great-grandchildren."
+He was survived by his wife, two married daughters, son Rabbi Shimshon Sherer, Daughter Elky Goldschmidt as well as grandchildren and great-grandchildren.

 Among those public officials who eulogized Sherer were: